9. Should Self-Funded Seniors apply for Support at Home?

 Page 9 of 21

-Should a Self-Funded senior who has been approved for a Level 3 or 4 Home Care Package, but only assigned (offered) a Level 2 Home Care Package, accept the Level 2 Home Care Package or just wait for a Level 3 or 4 Home Care Package?
-This is one of the most frequently asked questions Self-Funded Elders ask Daughterly Care.
-Let’s explore the 4 reasons to accept your Level 2 Home Care Package.
+Should a Self-Funded senior apply for Support at Home?
+This is one of the most frequently asked questions Self-Funded Seniors ask Daughterly Care.
+Let’s explore the 4 reasons to apply for Support at Home.
 We can also talk this issue through, face to face or over the phone, to help you make the decision that is right for you.

-• “don’t accept the Home Care Package, it is cheaper just to pay privately”; to
+- “don’t accept the Support at Home Classification, it is cheaper just to pay privately”; to

-Is there a financial benefit from a Level 2 Home Care Package for Self-Funded seniors?
+Is there a financial benefit from Support at Home for Self-Funded seniors?

 Quick re-cap of the rules for Self-Funded seniors.